nghia71/nghia71.github.io/README.md

 Welcome to the 2024 - 2025 School Year of the Math Club & Competitions!

+**Important***
-*Please read carefully the content below before sending any question to the club.*
+- From now to September 13: *Please read carefully the content below.
+If you have any personal question, send it directly the club. if you have any general question that might be concern of other students, send it to the mailing list.*
+- On **September 15**, the club will host a **online kick-off ceremony.** Watch out for an email from the club.

 ### [A.1.
 Level Groups](#a1-level-groups)